-Laurie Williams is the Acting Department Head of Computer Science and a Professor in the Computer Science Department of the College of Engineering at North Carolina State University (NCSU).
+Laurie Williams is the Associate Department Head of Computer Science and a Professor in the Computer Science Department of the College of Engineering at North Carolina State University (NCSU).
 Laurie is a co-director of the NCSU Science of Security Lablet.
-Laurie's research focuses on software security particularly in relation to healthcare IT; agile software development practices and processes; software reliability, software testing and analysis; and broadening participation and increasing retention in computer science.
-Laurie has more than 180 refereed publications.
+Laurie's research focuses on software security particularly in relation to healthcare IT; agile software development practices and processes; and software reliability, software testing and analysis.
+Laurie has more than 210 refereed publications.

 Laurie was named an ACM Distinguished Scientist in 2011, and is an NSF CAREER award winner.
 In 2009, she was honored to receive the ACM SIGSOFT Influential Educator Award.
 At NCSU, Laurie was named a University Faculty Scholars in 2013.
 In 2006, she won the Outstanding Teaching award for her innovative teaching and is an inductee in the NC State's Academy of Outstanding Teachers.